bioconda/bioconda.github.io/_sources/contributor/building-locally.rst.txt

 .. note::

-   - You can select recipes to lint/build using ``--git-range master HEAD``, which will select those recipes that have been changed between your local branch and master.
+   - You can select recipes to lint/build using ``--git-range master...HEAD``, which will select those recipes that have been changed between your local branch and master.
 Or you can specify recipes directly using ``--packages mypackage1 mypackage2``.